sukhbinder/fill_in_the_blanks/README.md

 ```

-# To add questesions for your child
+# To add Questions for your child

 ```bash